 First and foremost, your child will be learning how to make safe choices around and in water.
 We teach safety from day 1 to make sure it is developed as a habit, and to make it easier for you to enforce when you go to other pools, rules are already established and expected.
 At all levels they will learn various swim skills at different degrees, how to rest, float, kick, breathe and various strokes.
 Each lesson throughout the swimester will build on the previous.
 Classes are customized to fit the individual skill levels of all enrolled students.

 We teach through love and positive reinforcement, games and challenges.
 Each activity has a special kid-friendly name that encourages excitement about each activity.

 What is your Make-Up and Missed Class Policy?

 You should think of your weekly time as you would a university class, or other paid sports class.
 You pay per session and are expected to show up at a certain day and time, and if you miss class, you miss class.
 Special accommodations can not be made for individual circumstances.
-No need to contact us if you plan to miss a class.
+No need to contact us if you plan to miss a group class.

 For our private classes, a minimum of 24 hours notice of the missed lesson is required and makeup lessons are restricted to a maximum of 1 lesson per month AND 2 per Swimester.
-The advanced notice must be recieved in the manner discussed in the agreements you sign during enrollment.
+The advanced notice must be received in the manner discussed in the agreements you sign during enrollment.

 What is your Late Arrival Policy?